Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Results

 \section{Results}

-To evaluate the performance in realistic settings, the BIRD dataset \cite{grondin2020bird}, which provides numerous room impulse responses (RIRs) simulated using the image method, is used.
-In this dataset, simulations are performed in virtual rooms with width and length between $5$ and $15$ m, and height between $3$ and $4$ m.
-RIRs that correspond to an absorption coefficient of the surface between $0.2$ and $0.8$ are used, which leads to reverberation times RT60 between $0.10$ and $1.00$ sec that follow a gamma distribution \cite{grondin2020bird}.
+The BIRD dataset provides simulations performed in virtual rooms with width and length between $5$ and $15$ m, and height between $3$ and $4$ m \cite{grondin2020bird}.
+Room Impulse Responses (RIRs) that correspond to an absorption coefficient of the surface between $0.2$ and $0.8$ are used, which leads to reverberation times RT60 between $0.10$ and $1.00$ sec that follow a gamma distribution \cite{grondin2020bird}.
 The pair of microphones is positioned randomly in the virtual room, with a spacing between microphones that correspond to $d \pm 0.001$ m, where $d$ lies in the range $[0.01,0.15]$ m.
 The sound source is positioned randomly, and kept at a distance between $1$ and $5$ m from the microphones.
 The speed of sound varies between $335$ and $350$ m/sec, to accomodate for different ambiant temperatures.
-White noise is then convolved with the selected RIRs from BIRD to obtain the observed signals at both microphones.
-This simulation setup is similar to the one used for SVD-PHAT to measure accuracy \cite{grondin2019svd}.
+White noise is convolved with the RIRs to generate the signals at both microphones.

-The accuracy and computational load of FCC highly depends on the chosen low-rank decomposition order $K$.
-We set $\tau_{max} = 8$ to generate a set of bases $\mathbf{P}$ which can accommodate for spacing up to $d=0.15$ m between microphones at a sample rate of $f_S = 16000$ samples/sec and a minimum speed of sound of $c = 335.0$ m/sec.
-The low-rank approximation is investigated for $K \in \{1, 2, \dots, 8\}$.
-GCC is also investigated to provide a baseline, with different time interpolation for $r \in \{1, 2, 4\}$.
-Quadratic interpolation is then performed to refine the TDoA estimation, and generate $\hat{\tau}_l$ as previously described in (\ref{eq:tauhat}).
-The frame size $N=512$ samples, with an overlap of $50\%$ between frames and a smoothing factor of $\alpha=0.1$.
-The mean absolute error (MAE) in degrees ($^{\circ}$) is then computed as follows:
+The accuracy and computational load of FCC depends on the parameter $K \in \{1, 2, \dots, 8\}$.
+We set $\tau_{max} = 8$ to generate a set of bases $\mathbf{P}$ suitable for spacing up to $d=0.15$ m at a sample rate of $f_S = 16000$ samples/sec and a minimum speed of sound of $c = 335.0$ m/sec.
+GCC provides a baseline, with different time interpolation for $r \in \{1, 2, 4\}$.
+Quadratic interpolation is then performed to refine the TDoA estimation.
+The frame size is $N=512$ samples and the smoothing factor is $\alpha=0.1$.
+The mean absolute error (MAE) in degrees ($^{\circ}$) is: